 However, congressional ratification may take years or even decades to achieve, dramatically delaying implementation of the agreement.
 As a result, this legal mechanism would be the least expedient to implement.
-In order to achieve WW 2050 Plan goals more quickly, Washington and Oregon could enact the provisions of the compact into both Washington and Oregon law and begin implementation using individual state authorities while awaiting federal ratification.
+In order to achieve Walla Walla 2050 Plan goals more quickly, Washington and Oregon could enact the provisions of the compact into both Washington and Oregon law and begin implementation using individual state authorities while awaiting federal ratification.

-Pros Cons • An interstate compact establishes a permanent and enforceable legal relationship between the states for managing the watershed. • The process to develop a compact between states generally takes years or decades.
+Pros Cons An interstate compact establishes a permanent and enforceable legal relationship between the states for managing the watershed.
+Congressional ratification may take years or decades to achieve.
 Federal ratification authorizes the broadest suite of management strategies and tools.
-Congressional ratification may take years or decades to achieve.